antleaf/doapr/webroot/content/repositories/frenxiv.md

 objectives: Promoting open science, transparency and sharing of knowledge
 open_doar_id:
 open_source: 'Yes'
-owner_country: ''
 owner_full_name: Small group of enthusiasts
 owner_short_name:
 owner_url:
 ownership_type: Academic community group
-pid:
+pid: DOI, single DOI retained for all versions
-peer_review_status:
+peer_review_status: 'No'
-persistent_of_content:
+persistence_of_content: COS Preservation Fund to maintain read access for 50+ years
 platform:
 platform_languages: English
 preservation_policy: Yes.
 COS has a preservation fund for up to 50+ years
 record_count: 'Full text : 150'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: 'Yes, various scientific fields are represented   Up to every member to continue as a member at a voluntary basis or to end his commitment '
+scientific_committees: Yes, various scientific fields are represented
 service_pricing: None
 short_name:
-status: Closed to submission only
+status: closed-to-submission-only
-terms_of_use:
+terms_of_use: 'Yes'
 text_embargo: No, only if the publisher imposes an embargo period
-time_submission_to_posting:
+time_submission_to_posting: Up to 48 hours
 repository_url: https://frenxiv.org/
 user_committees: 'Yes, researchers included and the server is open to anyone from around the world    Users are free to contribute without any condition or terms'
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required (The creation of the account is free).
 withdrawal_authorisation: At author's request with moderator approval
-withdrawal_policy: 'Yes'
-integrations:
+withdrawal_policy: Yes.
+Plagiarism, false or inaccurate content
+features:
+- function: metrics
-- service: google_scholar
+  service:
+  description: Downloads are visible to everyone
-  feature: indexing
+- function: indexing
+  service:
+  description: 'Yes : Google Scholar, SHARE, Microsoft Academic, Unpaywall'
+- function: commenting
+  service:
+  description: 'Yes : Commenting (including annotation plug-ins)'
+- function: endorsement
+  service:
+  description: Yes, via Plaudit
+- function: commenting
+  service: hypothes-is
   description:
+- function: endorsement
-- service: hypothes_is
+  service: plaudit
-  feature: commenting
   description:
-- service: microsoft_academic_search
-  feature: indexing
+- function: indexing
+  service: google-scholar
   description:
+- function: indexing
-- service: plaudit
+  service: share
-  feature: endorsement
   description:
-- service: share
-  feature: indexing
+- function: indexing
+  service: microsoft-academic
   description:
+- function: indexing
-- service: unpaywall
+  service: unpaywall
-  feature: indexing
   description:
-features:
-- feature: search_engine
-  description: Simple Search or by filters (subject)
-- feature: usage_metrics
-  description: Downloads are visible to everyone
-- feature: commenting
-  description: Commenting (including annotation plug-ins)
-- feature: comms_social_networking
-  description: 'Sharing via social media (Twitter, Facebook, LinkedIn and mail)      '
 ---